Kaushal1011/portfolio-new/about.md

 ## About Me

-I am Kaushal, a Masters in Computer Science student at UIC.
-I like to code, make music and design stuff.
-I take up new projects every now and then to explore new sets of technologies.
-I have no fixed roles, but you could say that I am a builder.
-I professionally work on multiple software development projects daily, usually on the backend side.
-I have experience developing for systems with advanced system architecture.
+I’m Kaushal, a Master's student in Computer Science at UIC.
+I love to code, create music, and design.
+Over the years, I’ve tackled diverse software projects, building backend systems and distributed architectures using technologies like Python, JavaScript, and Scala.
+I don’t confine myself to one role—I’m a builder, always eager to explore new technologies.

-I am interested in researching artificial intelligence and Big Data.
-I have created several projects academically and open source that solve daily problems using various machine learning and deep learing approaches and I am currently building a new product that leverages AI technology to make blockchain transactions safer.
-[Check out my projects](https://www.kaushalpatil.me/projects).
+I’m passionate about AI and Distributed Systems.
+I’ve built various projects that solve everyday problems using machine learning and deep learning techniques.
+Currently, I’m developing a product that leverages AI to enhance blockchain transaction security.
+Check out my projects.

-I co-founded [getriff.xyz](https://getriff.xyz), where I worked on applications of AI to improve user security on blockchain and integrating Web3 with legacy solutions.
-I explored ways of extracting on-chain data and making smart contracts queryable from non-browser and legacy systems by creating safe magic links.
-I wanted to generate actionable insights for our users from blockchain data and detect fraudulent transactions before our users approve.
+I also co-founded getriff.xyz, where I explored the integration of AI with Web3, improving user security and blockchain accessibility.
+Our work involved extracting on-chain data and creating smart contract queries from legacy systems through magic links.
+My goal was to generate actionable insights and detect fraudulent transactions before they were approved by users.

-Currently I am working as graduate research assitant at UIC's center for clinical and translational science.
-I work as a full stack djano developer.
-I am working on ADRESai project building smart data availability, query  platform for medical data queries requested by researchers.
-My role invloves creating new features, optimising queries in django, creating new APIs and integrating new data sources.
-Currently, I am trying to solve asynchronous job scheduling problem in django.
+Currently, I’m a Graduate Research Assistant at UIC’s Center for Clinical and Translational Science.
+I work as a full-stack Django developer on the ADRESai project, building a smart data availability and query platform for medical research data.
+My work involves creating new features, optimizing queries, building APIs, and integrating new data sources.
+I’m also solving challenges like asynchronous job scheduling in Django.

+Let’s connect and build something impactful together!